You are here

 The Grants to States Program is the largest grant program run by IMLS; it provides funds to State Library Administrative Agencies (SLAAs) using a population-based formula set by the law.
 SLAAs determine goals and objectives for the funds in their statutorily required five-year plan (see below).
 For more information, see the Grants to States program overview.

 “It is essential that we evaluate the services we are providing in an ongoing way, and that we support the growth in knowledge of our library staff to ensure we are able to offer the library services our community needs.”

---Employees of the Public Library System, Guam
+-- Public Library System, Guam

 The Grants to States Program

 The Grants to States Program is the largest grant program run by IMLS; it provides funds to State Library Administrative Agencies (SLAAs) using a population-based formula set by the law.
 SLAAs determine goals and objectives for the funds in their statutorily required five-year plan.
 For more information, see the Grants to States program overview.

 Grant funds supported a program coordinator to research and develop programs targeted to underserved individuals, families of diverse backgrounds, individuals with disabilities, and the elderly.
 The library also held programs, including the monthly Saturday Story Hour at the main library and the Dededo Library Branch, in which staff and volunteers read stories to and sang songs with the children, followed by arts and crafts related to the day’s theme.
 The main library also held Toddler Story Telling every Wednesday for children, ages 0-4, which gave parents the opportunity to engage their children at the library.
 The Read Across America! program was a day-long celebration of reading, songs, arts and crafts, a parade, and cupcakes in celebration of Dr. Seuss.
 Grant funds also supported a summer reading club with a six-week program targeted to three age groups: 0-5, 6-12, and 13-18.

 Library Technology, Connectivity, and Services